Deon Dreyer: Death

 Dreyer drowned on 17 December 1994, aged 20, during a practice dive.
 He was helping a team, assembled by Nuno Gomes, set up conditions for a deep technical dive scheduled to take place later that week.
 According to first-hand accounts from those diving with him, Dreyer was lost on ascent around 50 m from the surface.
 They conjectured he had probably lost consciousness either because of oxygen toxicity or hypercapnia induced by the high work-rate of breathing at depth.

 Two weeks after Dreyer's death, Theo hired a small, remotely operated sub used by the De Beers mining company.
-It found Dreyer's dive helmet on the cenote floor, but there was no sign of his body.
+It found Dreyer's dive helmet on the sinkhole floor, but there was no sign of his body.

 Commemoration

 Dreyer's parents erected a plaque on a rock wall above the Bushman's Hole entry pool, in memory of their son.
 In Phillip Finch's book Diving into Darkness: A True Story of Death and Survival, it was suggested that one of the reasons Dreyer's death created such an impression on the cave diving community was because of the plaque.
 The bodies of most other divers who die, even whilst cave diving, are recovered.
 However, for many years it was assumed Dreyer's body would never be recovered from the cave because it was simply too deep, but the plaque was a continual reminder to cave divers that his body lay within.